spencertipping/www/linux-command-line-survival.md

 # Linux command-line survival guide
 A probably-opinionated list of things I've found useful in 20 years of using Linux.

+`ni` is something I wrote which you can get [here](https://github.com/spencertipping/ni).
+I tend to use it a lot for sysops and data work, and I've mentioned it inline with other commands when it's especially useful for something.
+(It's got a steep learning curve, so I consider it a last resort for a page like this.)

 ## Linux documentation
 + `man ls`: show manpage for `ls`